-The only city in the world that straddles two continents: Istanbul.
+The only city in the world that straddles two continents: Istanbul (map).
 Its strategic position on the Bosphorus, a strait that connects the Black Sea with the Mediterranean Sea, was a prized possession since ancient times.
 Many wars were fought in this area and Istanbul (or Constantinople as it was then known) was occupied by a succession of empires.
 Each left their mark on the city, many of which can still be seen today; from the magnificent Roman Cisterns and the Galata Tower to the majestic Hagia Sofia, the exotic Topkapi Palace and the breathtaking Dolmabahçe Palace.
 Istanbul’s colourful past, its stunning location at the crossroads of East and West, and its bewildering mix of cultures make it one of the most fascinating destinations in the world.
+Once you’ve seen the major sights, consider these tips to experience Istanbul like a local.

 Ways to soak in the local flavour of Istanbul